-Tom@Orion
+Tom@orion.com

-where Orion is the authentication provider domain associated with the LDAP server.
+where orion.com is the authentication provider domain that you specified for the LDAP server in the AUTHPROVIDERDOMAIN option.

-If you have used the AUTHPD option to configure the LDAP server as an alternative authentication provider (e.g., LDAP: <AUTHPROVIDERDOMAIN>), all logins of the form userID@<domain> will be sent to the LDAP server (as opposed to the host authentication provider) for authentication.
+If you have used the AUTHPROVIDERDOMAIN option to configure the LDAP server as an alternative authentication provider (for example, LDAP: <AUTHPROVIDERDOMAIN>), all logins of the form userID@<authproviderdomain> will be sent to the LDAP server (as opposed to the host authentication provider) for authentication.